-Replace a drive drawer - E2800 (60-drive shelf)
+Replace the drive drawer - E5700 (60-drive)

-You can replace a drive drawer in an E2860 controller shelf or a DE460C drive shelf.
+You can replace a drive drawer in an E5700 array.

-The steps to replace a failed drive drawer in an E2860 controller shelf or a DE460C drive shelf depend on whether the volumes in the drawer are protected by Drawer Loss Protection.
+The steps to replace a failed drive drawer in an E5760 controller shelf or a DE460C drive shelf depend on whether the volumes in the drawer are protected by Drawer Loss Protection.
 If all volumes in the drive drawer are in disk pools or volume groups that have Drawer Loss Protection, you can perform this procedure online.
 Otherwise, you must stop all host I/O activity and power off the shelf before replacing the drive drawer.

-- Review the drive drawer requirements in Requirements for E2800 drive replacement. - Make sure the drive shelf meets all of these conditions: - The drive shelf cannot be over temperature. - Both fans must be installed and have a status of Optimal. - All drive shelf components must be in place. - The volumes in the drive drawer cannot be in a Degraded state.
+- Review drive handling requirements in Requirements for E5700 drive replacement. - Make sure the drive shelf meets all of these conditions: - The drive shelf cannot be over temperature. - Both fans must be installed and have a status of Optimal. - All drive shelf components must be in place. - The volumes in the drive drawer cannot be in a Degraded state.